Aubusson, a site inhabited since the Iron Age

 This was indeed on this occasion that Martins’ successor, Elie Maingonnat, met Jean Lurçat.

-A painter and ceramist, Lurçat revolutionized and fully revived the art of contemporary tapestry.
+A painter and ceramist, Lurçat revolutionised and fully revived the art of contemporary tapestry.

 Aubusson tapestry today

 In 2009 UNESCO added the Aubusson Tapestry to the ‘ List of the Intangible Cultural Heritage of Humanity’.